 Because dysbiosis can cause excess fluid loss, affected horses should be kept well hydrated.

-Adding electrolytes to water can help to encourage horses to drink and prevent dehydration.
+Adding plain salt or electrolytes to water or feed can help to encourage horses to drink and prevent dehydration.
+If these are added to water, always offer plain water as well.
 In horses with advanced dehydration, fluid replacement via intravenous administration may be necessary.

 Probiotics & Prebiotics